MartinTichovsky/cypress-interceptor/README.md

 # `test.unit`

 This is a simple helper designed to store arguments passed to [`lineCalled`](#linecalled) or [`lineCalledWithClone`](#linecalledwithclone) and then call them in your application for testing in Cypress.
-By default, the call line is not enabled — you must enable it first in your Cypress test.
+By default, the call line is NOT ENABLED — you must enable it first in your Cypress test.
 There's no need to worry; in the application, it does nothing and does not slow down performance.

 ## How to use